The IPA in conjunction with Routledge

 to see mandate).

-IPA Publications Committee: Series Editor: Gabriela Legorreta (Chair, Montreal), Gennaro Saragnano (Rome, Consultant) ; Samuel Arbiser (Buenos Aires); Catalina Bronstein
+IPA Publications Committee: Gabriela Legorreta (Series Editor and Chair, Montreal), Gennaro Saragnano (Rome, Consultant) ; Samuel Arbiser (Buenos Aires); Catalina Bronstein

-(London); Dominique Scarfing (Montreal); Larry Brown (Boston); Michele Ain (Montevideo); Udo Hock (Berlin); Paul Crake (London) (ex officio Executive Director); Rhoda Bawdekar (London),
+(London); Dominique Scarfone (Montreal); Larry Brown (Boston); Michele Ain (Montevideo); Udo Hock (Berlin); Paul Crake (London) (ex officio Executive Director); Rhoda Bawdekar (London),